Legal Service Area

 - 3 Weeks – Adult / Juvenile / Children’s Fiction, Adult / Juvenile / Children’s Non-Fiction, Audiobooks, NEW Fiction and Non Fiction

-- 1 Week – Hot Spot Books, Magazines, DVDs and Music CDs
+- 1 Week –Magazines, DVDs, Launchpads, and Music CDs

 Late Fine Amounts

-- 15 ¢ per day for all materials except videos and DVDs
+- 15 ¢ per day for all materials except DVDs and Launchpads.

-- $1 per day for videos and DVDs.
+- $1 per day for DVDs and Launchpads.

 One day of “grace” is extended to patrons who can return items one day after they are due, thus eliminating the fine for being late that one day.
 If late items are returned any time after that first day, however, a fine will be calculated for every day late.
 Overdue fine rates will be reviewed periodically by the library.
-A limit of ten DVD/VHS items (total) may be checked out at one time per patron, and a limit of ten music CDs may be checked out at one time per patron.
+A limit of ten DVDs may be checked out at one time per patron, and a limit of ten music CDs may be checked out at one time per patron.
+There is no limit on book checkouts.

-The library offers the specialized service of interlibrary loan to all patrons residing in the legal service area of the library.
-Patrons can initiate their own interlibrary loan request by visiting mel.org/melcat
+The library offers interlibrary loan to all patrons residing in the legal service area of the library.
+The library encourages patrons to initiate their own interlibrary loan request by visiting mel.org/melcat.
+Staff can assist patrons with learning how to use the interlibrary loan system.

 Reciprocal Borrowing Agreements

 Residents from several nearby communities have the ability to borrow materials from the Otsego District Library.
 Otsego has reciprocal borrowing contracts with the Allegan Public Library, Kalamazoo Public Library, Martin Public Library, Parchment Community Library, Plainwell’s Ransom District Library, and the Van Buren District Library.
-Residents from those areas must first receive a card from their home library and then the application process is the same as for those residents in the legal service area.
-Library staff may contact the applicant’s home library to inquire whether the applicant is in good standing or not.
+Residents from those areas must receive a card from their home library.
+The application process is the same as for those residents in the legal service area.
+Library staff will contact the applicant’s home library to inquire whether the applicant is in good standing or not.

 Non-residential patrons (patrons outside of our borrowing area) may purchase a library card at the price of $80/year.
-This yearly fee allows the patron access to the library.
+This yearly fee allows the patron access to the library as well as the library’s digital services and interlibrary loan delivery.

 Renewal of Materials

 The renewal of materials may be done in person, by telephone, email, or self-renewal through the library’s online catalog.
-There is a limit of one renewal per item for all materials, and “Hot Spot” books where there are no renewals.
+There is a limit of one renewal per item for all materials.
 An item with a reserve on it will not be renewed.
 Interlibrary loan materials are renewable upon the approval of the lending library.
 The renewal period is also determined by the lending library.
 An overdue item may be renewed and the fine taken care of the next time the patron comes in to the library.

 Reserve of Materials